d12frosted/elpa-mirror/gnu/consult-readme.txt

   • `consult-line-multi': Search across multiple buffers.
 By default search across project buffers.
 If invoked with a prefix argument search across all buffers.
 Behaves like `consult-line'.
-  • `consult-isearch': During an Isearch session, this command picks a search string from history and continues the search with the newly selected string.
-Outside of Isearch, the command allows you to pick a string from the history and starts a new Isearch. `consult-isearch' acts as a drop-in replacement for `isearch-edit-string'.
   • `consult-multi-occur': Replacement for `multi-occur' which uses `completing-read-multiple'.
   • `consult-keep-lines': Replacement for `keep/flush-lines' which uses